SteamRep FAQ

 How does SteamRep work?

-What is a Scammer?
+What is a banned user?

 Why am I marked as a CAUTION for my reputation?